Brač Travel Guide

 A modern hotel is a creative combination of glass, wood and stone located in Vela Luka Bay, a short walk distance from town centre.
 Fantastic surrounding including Mediterranean garden, tennis courts, pine tree wood, sandy and pebbled beach is just below the hotel.
 It’s excellent choice for your family holiday.

-Hotel Bračka Perla 4 stars
+Bračka Perla

 The amazing Mediterranean villa made of famous Brač stone with modern interior is your luxurious accommodation in Supetar.
 Hotel Bračka Perla is surrounded with pine wood, olive groves, lavender and rosemary bushes.
 The hotel has terraces with open view over sandy bay and location is just 20 minutes easy walk to town center.

-Hotel 8 4 stars
+Hotel 8 Adults Only

-Hotel 8 is a fantastic hotel in town’s center, a combination of traditional Mediterranean and modern design you’ll definitely enjoy.
+Hotel 8 is a fantastic ADULTS ONLY hotel in town’s center, a combination of traditional Mediterranean and modern design you’ll definitely enjoy.
 The position and ambience are absolutely great, with a great view to the sea and the old town, and it’s located at the waterfront just few steps to everything you need – cafes, beaches, restaurants.
 The roof terrace is very popular night bar with spectacular view to the Adriatic and Split.

-Villa Adriatica Hotel Supetar 3 stars
+Villa Adriatica Hotel Supetar Adults Only

 It’s a small family run hotel at great location offering accommodation in 23 modern rooms with fantastic garden with palm trees.
 It’s located just 100 meters away from the numerous beaches.

-Accommodation tip 1: fantastic family run Hotel Lipa in village Postira near Supetar
+SupetarAccommodation tip 1: a fantastic family run Hotel Lipa in village Postiranear Supetar

 The picturesque old village Postira is your perfect choice for an easy holiday away from crowd, just 10 min drive from Supetar.
-We recommend you Hotel Lipa, cosy and charming small family-run hotel, located at the waterfront of Postira, offering you spacious modern suites and rooms, great restaurant and bar, all that few meters from the sea and anything you need for you comfortable stay (market, cafes, shops).
+We recommend you Hotel Lipa, a cosy and charming small family-run hotel, located at the waterfront of Postira, offering you spacious modern suites and rooms, great restaurant and bar, all that few meters from the sea and anything you need for you comfortable stay (market, cafes, shops).
 In the closest surrounding of Postira is amazing sandy beach Lovrečina with excellent restaurant run by the same owners.
 The village Postira and hotel Lipa are perfect family holiday destination.